 We’ve seen problems from other gasket sealant makers products where the coolant system has become restricted or even fully block up due to the sealer solidifying in the wrong places.

-K Seal have worked around that problem by using chemical ingredients that have very small particulates.
+K Seal has worked around that problem by using chemical ingredients that have very small particulates.
 They are designed not to block up passages and heater cores.
 This has been independently tested by a university.

 What else can K Seal Fix?